-Dr. Alivisatos has been recognized for his accomplishments, with awards such as the Robert A. Welch Award, F. A. Cotton Medal, Seaborg Medal, Wilhelm-Exner Medal, NAS Award in Chemical Sciences, Dan David Prize, the National Medal of Science, the Spiers Memorial Award, Axion Award, Wolf Prize in Chemistry, the Von Hippel Award, the Linus Pauling Medal, Computation and Engineering’s Nanoscience Prize, the Ernest Orlando Lawrence Award, the Rank Prize for Optoelectronics, the Eni Award for Energy and Environment, Colloid and Surface Chemistry Award, Coblentz Award for Molecular Spectroscopy and the Thomas Wilson Memorial Prize.
-He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences and the American Philosophical Society and the National Academy of Inventors.
+Dr. Alivisatos has been recognized for his accomplishments, with awards such as the Robert A. Welch Award, F. A. Cotton Medal, Seaborg Medal, Wilhelm-Exner Medal, NAS Award in Chemical Sciences, Dan David Prize, National Medal of Science, Spiers Memorial Award, Axion Award, Wolf Prize in Chemistry, Von Hippel Award, Linus Pauling Medal, Computation and Engineering’s Nanoscience Prize, Ernest Orlando Lawrence Award, Rank Prize for Optoelectronics, Eni Award for Energy and Environment, Colloid and Surface Chemistry Award, Coblentz Award for Molecular Spectroscopy and the Thomas Wilson Memorial Prize.
+He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Philosophical Society and the National Academy of Inventors.